Console Output

 of a string to print special characters that would otherwise be impossible

-double quotes are used to delimit strings, how would you print a double
+double quotes are used to surround (i.e. delimit) strings, how would you force double quotes to print out?
+If you tried this line of code:

 System.out.println("He said, "Come over here!"");

-causes compiler errors since the double quote before the capital C is interpreted
+a compile error would occur since the double quote before the uppercase C is interpreted

 as the end of the string.
 In order to print the desired quotation above,

-you would need to use escape sequences to "escape" the inside double
+you would need to use escape sequences to "escape" the inner set of double

 quotes.
 The statement